hleclerc/Hpipe/README.md

 ```

 Of course, using this kind of buffer is not the taste of everyone.
 One can use the option `-s` or `--style` to choose the buffer style:
+- `-s HPIPE_BUFFER` generates code as shown above.
-- `-s BEG_END` will generate code for a unique (non interruptible) buffer defined using a `const unsigned char *` for the beginning and also for the end
+- `-s BEG_END` will generate code for a unique (non interruptible) buffer defined using a `const unsigned char *` for the beginning and also for the end.
-- `-s C_STR` will generate code for a unique (non interruptible) buffer defined using a `const unsigned char *` for the beginning, and ended by a zero.
+- `-s C_STR` will generate code for a unique (non interruptible) buffer defined using a `const unsigned char *` for the beginning, and ended by the value after the `--stop-char` cmd arg (0 by default).

 For instance, `-s BEG_END` will generate a function with a signature like: